History of Noakhali: British Raj

 As a result of river breakage, many Sandwipis descended from a Brahmin women migrated to Rampur in Companiganj.
 These Sandwipis of Companiganj are said to maintain a distinct identity to the native Companiganjis.

 In the 1860s, a large unit of Kukis from Hill Tippera led by Kuki Riang entered the Chhagalnaiya plains (then in Tippera/Comilla) where they looted the area of Bakhshganj and murdered Kamal Poddar of Basantpur.
 They then proceeded to molest Poddar's women until Guna Ghazi and Jakimal waged war against them in the village of Kulapara.
 Whilst the Kukis abducted 700 women, Munshi Abdul Ali informed the British authorities of the atrocities.
 185 Britons were assassinated, 100 of them were kidnapped and the Kukis remained in the plains for one or two days.
 British troops and policemen were finally despatched from Noakhali, Tipperah (Comilla) and Chittagong to suppress them but the Kukis had already fled to the jungles of the princely state and they never returned ever again.
-This event was recorded in detail in the Kukikatar Puthi by the Noakhailla poet Gul Bakhsh, who also states that following the event, Guna Ghazi was falsely accused by villagers for things which he had not done and that the British officers began to recruit locals for forced labour in order to increase security.
+This event was recorded in detail in the Kukikatar Puthi by the Bengali poet Gul Bakhsh, who also states that following the event, Guna Ghazi was falsely accused by villagers for things which he had not done and that the British officers began to recruit locals for forced labour in order to increase security.

 The Bhulua district was renamed Noakhali in 1868.
 The following year, South Shahbazpur was given to Bakerganj District.
 The boundaries between Tippera and Noakhali were adjusted on 31 May 1875 in which Noakhali gained 43 villages and lost 22.
 In 1876, Noakhali district was divided into two sub-divisions; Sadar and Feni.
 Feni Sub-division was constituted with: Chhagalnaiya thana (formerly in Tippera/Comilla), Mirsharai thana (formerly in Chittagong), Feni Pargana, Parshuram and Sonagazi.
 In 1878, Mirsharai was given back to the Chittagong District.
 Another boundary adjustment took place in 1881, with the Feni River being made the dividing line between Noakhali and Chittagong districts, resulting in Noakhali gaining four villages.